awslabs/git-secrets/README.rst

     Scans repository including all revisions.
 When a file contains a secret, the matched text from the file being scanned will be written to stdout and the script will exit with a non-zero RC.
-Each matched line will be written with the name of the file that matched, a colon, the line number that matched, a colon, and then the line of text that matched.
+Each matched line will be written with the commit hash, a colon, the name of the file that matched, a colon, the line number that matched, a colon, and then the line of text that matched.

 ``--list``
     Lists the git-secrets configuration for the current repo or in the global